Celebrate Juneteenth all Month at these Live Events

 June 10, 2021 at 7 PM via Zoom (Free).

 Glenda Armand has been a teacher and school librarian for many years.
 She writes historical fiction and picture book biographies for children.
 Ms. Armand will be sharing her award winning book, Love Twelve Miles Long, which tells the story of Frederick Douglass boyhood and his mother’s journey to be with him.
-Register here!
+Watch here!

 June 19, 2021 9AM-3PM